rksh1997/rksh-blog/src/pages/react-docker-env/index.md

 ## Give it permission to be executed
 RUN chmod +x /tmp/resolve-env.sh

-## Run the script each time you spin up the container and then run nginx
+## Run the shell script each time you spin up the container and then run nginx
 CMD ["/bin/sh", "-c", "/tmp/resolve-env.sh && nginx -g \"daemon off;\""]
 ```

-Now try `docker run -e "API_URL=http://my.todo.api" todoapp` and whish me happy days like the one you've just had.
+Now try `docker run -e "REACT_APP_API_URL=http://my.todo.api" todoapp` and whish me happy days like the one you've just had.